 But, living paycheck to paycheck doesn’t have to be your reality.
 You can and will break the cycle.

+This ultimate guide will teach you!
+Learn the warning signs, how to stop living paycheck to paycheck.
+Plus hear other success stories.
 It just takes a little perseverance, a little dedication, and some resilience to make it happen.

 You are not alone.
 Did you know nearly 4 out of 5 U.S. workers claim to be living paycheck to paycheck?
 This is an epidemic.

 If that is you and you are tired of living paycheck to paycheck, then we are going to learn how to break the cycle for good.
+You are in the right place at the right time.
+Are you ready?

 Today, one person at a time, we are going to put a stop to this living paycheck to paycheck cycle and start enjoying money and life.

 In order to overcome living paycheck to paycheck, you must build a strong foundation with money.
-Period.

 There is no way to sugar coat it.
 Money in the bank will always be there to pull you out of a tough situation.